Imanpa, Northern Territory

 Imanpa, formerly the Mount Ebenezer homestead, is a remote community in the Northern Territory of Australia, renamed on 4 April 2007 after the eponymous administrative area.

+It is on the lands of the Pitjantjatjara people.

 Location

 Imanpa is 160 km east of Uluru (Ayers Rock), 200 km southwest of Alice Springs and 7 km north of the Lasseter Highway, the main road between Uluru and the Stuart Highway.